 Organizations that operate according to government regulations, e.g., the pharmaceutical and food industries.
 Quality assurance and regulation are critical elements in every food, and drug company.
 The reason for this lies in the importance of maintaining strict hygiene in the production, packaging, and distribution of human grade food products.
 In Israel, strict laws governing food production, which are enforced by the Ministry of Health, have led to an increase in the requirements for quality assurance management in food manufacturing businesses, to ensure product safety and quality.
 Food quality control is performed by professionals, who ensure that companies comply with Israeli and international standards.

 Military organizations that work with the aviation or aerospace industries and the Ministry of Defense (e.g., the Israeli Air Force, Rafael Advanced Defense Systems, Beit Shemesh Engines).
-The demand for these organizations to Quality Managers comes from their customers (e.g., Boeing, Airbus) or from within the existing organizational culture (e.g., the R&D culture in the Israeli Air Force, which is different from the rest of the Israeli military).
+The demand for these organizations to hire quality managers comes from their customers (e.g., Boeing, Airbus) or from within the existing organizational culture (e.g., the R&D culture in the Israeli Air Force, which is different from the rest of the Israeli military).

-Hi-tech companies (except software Quality Managers) that usually are not required to employ Quality Managers, but that have a culture of quality control that is instilled in employees, given that poor quality work negatively impacts on profits.
+Hi-tech companies (except software quality managers) that usually are not required to employ quality managers, but that have a culture of quality control that is instilled in employees, given that poor quality work negatively impacts on profits.

 Manufacturing organizations and service providers constitute (in the opinion of the research author) about 75% of all organizations.
-There is no requirement for these organizations to hire Quality Managers.
+There is no requirement for these organizations to hire quality managers.

 Some of these organizations employ external consultants for standards certification, while those employed in this role are considered a “burden” and in most cases are pushed away due to business considerations.

-Anker (2022) argued that the authority of Quality Managers who are hired to help their organizations comply with government regulation, e.g., in the pharmaceutical and food industries, is greater than that of those who work in industry and service.
-In this study, we expand on past work examining the authority and expertise of Quality Managers in relation to other semi-professional roles in the organizations that employ them (including marketing, operations, production, planning and control, and human resources managers).
+Anker (2022) argued that the authority of quality managers who are hired to help their organizations comply with government regulation, e.g., in the pharmaceutical and food industries, is greater than that of those who work in industry and service.
+In this study, I expand on past work examining the authority and expertise of quality managers in relation to other semi-professional roles in the organizations that employ them (including marketing, operations, production, planning and control, and human resources managers).

-This study examines the role of the quality engineer within the structure of the organizations that employ them and the interrelationships between them and other semi-professional roles, via interviews and observations with Quality Managers and a questionnaire to cross-check the data obtained in the previous stages.
+This study examines the role of the quality manager within the structure of the organizations that employ them and the interrelationships between them and other semi-professional roles, via interviews and observations with quality managers and a questionnaire to cross-check the data obtained in the previous stages.

 The history of quality